pnp/cli-microsoft365/docs/manual/docs/cmd/graph/planner/planner-task-list.md

 ## Remarks

-To list planner tasks of a user, you have to first log in to the Microsoft Graph using the [graph login](../login.md) command, eg. `graph login`.
+To list planner tasks of a current logged in user, you have to first log in to the Microsoft Graph using the [graph login](../login.md) command, eg. `graph login`.

-Using the `--userId` and `--userName` option, you can retrieve all the planner tasks of the specified user.
-But it will result in error if you don't have access to view specific user's task.
-You can retrieve information about a user's task, either by specifying that user's id or username (`userPrincipalName`), but not both.

-Both userId and userName is optional, if no values are passed for those parameters it will list all the tasks of current logged in user.
+If you are not assigned with any task it will return empty results.

 ## Examples